PonyLucky/Pony-s-Manga-Manager/README.md

 # Pony-s-Manga-Manager

-Manga manager to manage current reading manga.
+Manga manager to manage mangas on the fly.

 ## Web extension